Sultan-08/Lumina-AI/README.md

 Lumina is a high-performance educational prototype that turns static study materials into interactive learning experiences.
 By leveraging Gemini 1.5 Pro, it automates the most tedious parts of studying: summarizing, creating flashcards, and generating active recall quizzes.

 # 🚀 Key Features
-📄 Intelligent Syllabus Processor: Upload PDFs, handwritten notes, or textbook images for instant structured analysis.
+📄 Intelligent Syllabus Processor: Upload text files for instant structured analysis.

 💡 Adaptive Explanation Engine: Toggle between "Standard Academic" and "ELI10" (Explain Like I'm 10) modes for varying levels of complexity.